Bindi Irwin Says ‘Yes To The Dress’ For Wedding To Chandler Powell, His Romantic Response

-Newly-engaged conservationist and Dancing With the Stars Season 21 winner Bindi Irwin revealed in a new Instagram post that she has “said yes to the dress” in preparation for her wedding to longtime boyfriend Chandler Powell, but it was his romantic response that has provided Instagram users with their feel-good moment of the day.
+Newly-engaged conservationist and Dancing with the Stars Season 21 winner Bindi Irwin revealed in a new Instagram post that she has “said yes to the dress” in preparation for her wedding to longtime boyfriend Chandler Powell.
+However, it was his romantic response that has provided Instagram users with their feel-good moment of the day.

 The daughter of the late Steve Irwin teased a snippet of what her gown looks like in a photo where she once again showed off her stunning ring from Powell, as well as what appears to be the sleeve of the dress she has chosen to take her vows in.